goabstract/Marketing-for-Engineers/README.md

 Useful tools:
 * [Norbert](https://www.voilanorbert.com/) for finding emails.
 It gives you 50 free email searches once you create an account.
 * If you don't find needed email with Norbert, you can check [How to Find Anyone’s Email: 13 Little-Known Tricks](http://www.yesware.com/blog/find-email-addresses/) from yesware.com team.
+* [Streak for Gmail](https://www.streak.com/) for scheduling emails to be sent later and managing your connectios.
+With this tool you can also see who have opened your email :wink:

 ## :bowtie: Building Partnerships